openstack/swift/doc/source/overview_container_sharding.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The merge_items method in the container/backend.py has been modified to be
-pivot range aware.
+shard range aware.
 That is to say, the list of items passed to it can now
-contain a mix of objects and pivot_nodes.
+contain a mix of objects and shard ranges.
 A new flag has been added to the
 pending/pickle file format called record_type, which defaults to
 RECORD_TYPE_OBJECT in existing pickle/pending files when unpickled.
 Merge_items
 will sort into 2 different lists based on the record_type, then insert, update,